 - Drain noodles and set aside

-- Whisk all ingredients (except cornstarch) together over low heat until simmering
+- Whisk all ingredients (except cornstarch & water) together over low heat until simmering

 - Make a slurry of the Cornstarch and 1 Tbs Water and stir it in to thicken

 - Stir Fry the garlic and ginger in a little water until softened and fragrant